Pétange: Attractions

 The south of the commune is home to Titelberg, a prominent hill on top of which lie the ruins of a Celtic oppidum.
 The walled hill fort was 1 km long.
 The entire settlement had a total population of 10,000 before the Roman conquest, making it the largest pre-Roman settlement in Luxembourg.

 Pétange is the home of the Grand-Duchy's largest pre-Lenten Karneval celebration.
 Annually hosting a calvalacade with roughly 1200 participants and thousand of participants, the official name is Karneval Gemeng Péiteng or Kagepe (the initials in Luxembourgish are pronounced Ka, Ge and Pe).

 The Fond de Gras heritage railway and museum recreate the conditions of the Red Lands in the year 1900, at the height of their growth and development.
 Whilst the centre lies just within the commune of Differdange, to the east, the two steam locomotives take visitors to the towns of Pétange and Rodange, and provide a stream of tourists to the towns in the summer.

 Pétange has a football team in Luxembourg's top-flight National Division, called Union Titus Pétange.
 They play their home games at the Stade Municipal.
-Despite being one of the oldest Luxembourgian clubs in existence, having been founded in 1910, Pétange have won only one trophy, the Luxembourg Cup in 2004–05.
+Despite being one of the oldest Luxembourgish clubs in existence, having been founded in 1910, Pétange have won only one trophy, the Luxembourg Cup in 2004–05.